• Skip to primary navigation

 • 1 tablespoon vanilla extract

-• ½ teaspoon stevia glycerite (equals 2 tablespoons of granulated sweetener)
+• ½ teaspoon stevia glycerite - or 2 tablespoons of granulated sweetener

 Instructions

-• In a small bowl, beat the eggs until frothy.
+• In a small bowl, use a hand whisk to beat the eggs until frothy.
 Whisk in the milk, vanilla, stevia, and salt.

-• While the griddle heats up, the batter will thicken as the coconut flour absorbs the liquids.
+• While the skillet heats up, the batter will thicken as the coconut flour absorbs the liquids.
 Give it another mix.
-If it seems very dry, add a bit of milk, one or two tablespoons, and mix again.
+If it seems very dry, stir in a tablespoon of milk or water.
+Keep in mind that the batter is supposed to be thick, as shown in the photo.

-• Grease the griddle with half the butter.
-Measuring a scant ¼ cup per pancake (I use an ice cream scoop), pour 6 mounds of the batter into the griddle.
+• Measure a scant ¼ cup per pancake (I use an ice cream scoop), and pour mounds of the batter into the skillet.
+Depending on the size of your skillet, you can cook 2-4 pancakes at a time or use a double-burner griddle and cook all eight.

 Notes

-1. Nutrition info is for the pancakes only and does not include any toppings.
+• The nutrition info is for the pancakes only and does not include add-ins like blueberries or toppings such as butter and syrup.

 Nutrition per Serving